~200-slide MS PowerPoint 2000

-Financial planning marketing seminars are the most popular way for new planners, without an economical source of leads, to get good prospects into their office to hear the rest of their "Dog & Pony Show", and ultimately to get them to do some kind of business.
+Financial planning marketing seminars are the most popular way for new advisers, without an economical source of leads, to get good prospects into their office to hear the rest of their "Dog & Pony Show," and then ultimately to get them to do some kind of paying business.

-Seminars work because it sets up an informal atmosphere that allows attendees to learn about, then discuss their concerns in a non-threatening environment where people aren't going to try to sell them anything (this is done mostly in the Q&A session after you're done speaking).
+Marketing seminars work well because it sets up an informal atmosphere that allows attendees to learn about, and then discuss their concerns, in a non-threatening environment where advisors aren't going to try to sell them anything (this is done mostly in the Q&A session after you're done speaking).

 But it also attracts losers, so if you use free meals to get people to come in, then you're probably just going to end up feeding poor people.
 A few will become clients, but the money you'll make from them will rarely make up for feeding everyone else.
 Some people can make this work, but most can't.
 So we recommend not providing free meals.
 But small snacks and beverages at break time are always a must.